HackUnit/UFOs/README.md

 ### Expanded Filters and Performing a Search:

 - Utilizing the expanded filters, a user may enter specific criteria within the appropriate input boxes to pare down the data and only show the results of the criteria that was specified.
-This filtering from the end user can eitherbe from entering criteria into one input box or multiple boxes to get more specific results.
+This filtering from the end user can either be from entering criteria into one input box or multiple boxes to get more specific results.

 ![All Unfiltered Results](/github_resources/unfiltered.png)
 <sub>   All Unfiltered Results</sub>